 April 1-5: Judges review new pages, and pick the top entries.

 April 7: The Reveal!
-Top three entries are posted up on blog with short interviews with mentors and mentees.
+Top three entries are posted up on blog.

 Get your pages ready!
 It’s your turn to shine!